ROSS-org/RIO/specs.md

 This function must be implemented if there are multiple LP types in the system.

 ROSS defines LP types with an array of structs function pointers (one tw_lptype struct per LP type).
-Similarly, ROSSIO will use an array of io_lptype structs, which include function pointers to the serialize and deserialize functions.
+Similarly, RIO will use an array of io_lptype structs, which include function pointers to the serialize and deserialize functions.
 Here is the code with the relevant type definitions:

 ```